-1. Benchmarks with Zero Ion Temperature Gradient
+1. Benchmarks with zero ion temperature gradient

-A set of benchmarks is performed against the kinetic code developed by Hong, Horton and Choi21.
+A set of benchmarks is performed against the kinetic code developed by Hong, Horton, and Choi.
 It should be noted that this code does not solve the complete kinetic equations, but rather focuses on the coupling between drift and shear Alfvén waves, and neglects ion transit and bounce frequency resonant effects.

-Fig. 2 shows a comparison with Fig. 17 in Ref.21.
-Growth rate and frequency spectra are compared in a simple circular geometry at $\beta = 6.25\%$.
-Good agreement is found for the frequency, which is nearly dispersionless with a phase velocity of roughly $-.6c_s\rho_s/L_n$ in the ion diamagnetic direction.
+Figure 2 shows a comparison with Fig. 1 in Ref.
+21 [the figure captions on Figs. 1 and 2 on p.
+1593 of this article have been reversed; the figure in the upper right is Fig. 1, while the figure in the lower left is Fig. 2].
+Growth rate and frequency spectra are compared in a simple circular geometry at $\beta = 6.25\%$ .
+Good agreement is found for the frequency, which is nearly dispersionless with a phase velocity of roughly $-0.6c_s\rho_s/L_n$ in the ion diamagnetic direction.
 Agreement for the growth rate is also good, though some variance is seen at short wavelengths.
-A comparison of the growth rate and frequency of the KBM as a function of β is given in Ref.32, and good agreement is found.
+A comparison of the growth rate and frequency of the KBM as a function of $\beta$ is given in Ref.
+32, and good agreement is found.